juruen/cavalieri/README.md

 #### service_like (const std::string pattern)

-It forards events which services match the given pattern.
+It forwards events whose services match the given pattern.

 ```cpp
 service_like("foo%") >> prn("service starting with foo");